ansibleguy/webui/docs/source/usage/privileges.rst

 Permissions
 ***********

-The UI at :code:`Settings - Permissions` allows you to create job & credential permissions and link them to users and groups.
+The UI at :code:`Settings - Permissions` allows you to create job, credential & repository permissions and link them to users and groups.

 |perm_ui|

-Each job & credential can have multiple permissions linked to it.
+Each job, credential & repository can have multiple permissions linked to it.

 **Permission types:**